 This statement can take several different forms and should address at least one of the following:

 - Your contributions to advancing principles focused on JEIE.

 - How you incorporate principles of JEIE into your instructional practices, your research and/or service activities.

 - Your experiences and/or qualifications that enhance your ability to work with diverse students, faculty, parents, and community stakeholders.

-Please direct all questions about the position to: Dr. Dawn Person at email@example.com
+Please direct all questions about the position to: Dr. Carol Lundberg, committee chairperson, at firstname.lastname@example.org

 .
 The anticipated appointment date is August 2023.
 The College